 Finally, Florida courts also recognize that attorneys’ fees can sometimes be awarded as an equitable remedy under a legal theory known as the Wrongful Act Doctrine.
 This is a complicated legal rule that sometimes allows wronged parties to recover compensation for attorneys’ fees and legal costs despite the lack of a contract or relevant statute.

 As explained in the Florida Bar Journal, innocent parties that have incurred legal costs due to the wrongful conduct of another party may be awarded attorneys’ fees.
 It should be noted that the Wrongful Act Doctrine is applied in a relatively narrow manner.
 Florida courts require strong, compelling evidence of a wrongful act to award legal fees as an equitable remedy.

 Get Help From a Florida Business Lawyer Today

 At Pike & Lustig, LLP, our Miami business litigation attorneys provide skilled, fully personalized legal guidance to our clients.
 If you have questions about attorneys’ fees or business law in general, call us now for a free, confidential consultation.
-We have law offices in West Palm Beach and Miami, from which we represent businesses and individuals throughout South Florida.
+We have law offices in West Palm Beach, Wellington and Miami, from which we represent businesses and individuals throughout South Florida.